tpkowastaken/Launcher/README.md

 In the case you're using macOS or Linux then another additional step is to make `UltimMC` an executable by running the command `chmod +x UltimMC` in the terminal.

-To remove the "localhost:nnnn" or "Ely.by" in the Minecraft main menu and F3, add `-Dauthlibinjector.noShowServerName` to the Java arguments in the UltimMC settings.
+To remove "localhost:nnnn" or "Ely.by" from the Minecraft main menu and F3, add `-Dauthlibinjector.noShowServerName` to the Java arguments in the UltimMC settings.